Workload Placement

 • Unique IDs for node group preservation across updates

-• AWS tags for cost allocation and resource organization
+• Provider tags for cost allocation and resource organization

-Note: These configurations are independent of each other.
+These configurations are independent of each other.
 You can use either one or both depending on your needs.
-If you only configure additional node groups, builds will continue using the rack’s primary build node (if build_node_enabled is set) or the primary rack nodes.
+If you only configure additional node groups, builds will continue using the rack's primary build node (if build_node_enabled is set on AWS) or the primary rack nodes.
 If you only configure build node groups, your services will continue running on the standard rack nodes while builds will be isolated according to your build configuration.

 Setting Rack Parameters with JSON Files